ProjectMOSAIC/mosaic/cran-comments.md

 * win-builder

     * win builder complains about <https://www.tandfonline.com/doi/full/10.1080/00031305.2015.1094283> which is a redirect from <https://doi.org/10.1080/00031305.2015.1094283>, but both of these work for me.

-## revdep check

-*Wow, no problems at all. :)*

-Some earlier issues seen to have resolved now that the other packages have made it to CRAN.